Nina Las Vegas: 2007–2015: Heaps Decent & House Party

 In 2007, Agzarian, Andrew Levins (a Sydney DJ) and Diplo (an American DJ, music producer, and songwriter) established Heaps Decent as a non-profit organisation which supports emerging underprivileged and indigenous musicians.
 Heaps Decent offers ongoing music programs at schools, juvenile justice centres and youth drop-in centres in New South Wales.

 From 2009 to 2014 Agzarian was the host of House Party on Triple J. On 3 August 2012 Triple J released a double album, House Party Volume 1, where she mixed the tracks for various artists.
 The album peaked at number 2 on the ARIA Compilation Albums chart.

 On 2 August 2013, Triple J issued a follow-up compilation album, House Party Volume 2, again with Agzarian mixing for various artists, which was also certified Gold.
 Both compilation albums made the ARIA top 25 dance albums of the year for the respective year of their release.

 During this time she curated and toured with acts such as Flume, Beni, What So Not, Flight Facilities, Wave Racer, Indian Summer and Tyler Touché across the country as part of the Triple J House Party and 'NLV Presents' National Tours.
 She performed at Stereosonic and Splendour in the Grass in 2014, which attracted some criticism as she was a DJ and not a musician.
 She selected the soundtrack for the Sydney New Year's Eve fireworks to bring in 2015.

 2014–present: Solo releases

 In 2014, Agzarian released her first official single "Don't Send", with Melbourne producer Swick on American DJ and music producer, Skrillex's online label, Nest HQ.

 In 2015, Agzarian announced her tour of the United States including performances at South by Southwest and the Winter Music Conference.
 As of February 2015 Agzarian produces and presents Mix Up Exclusives on Triple J, on Saturdays from 9 to 10 p.m.
 Agazarian has since resigned from Triple J to pursue her record label 'NLV Records' and solo career.

+In March 2020 in response to the pandemic, Agzarian and her partner left London to move back home with her parents in Wagga Wagga.

 She released "Impossible" on 10 April 2020.